codership/documentation/galeracluster/source/documentation/audit-log-plugin.rst

    pair: Descriptions; Audit Log Plugin
 .. index::
    pair: Logs; Audit Log

+This software documentation is (C)2009-2018 Percona LLC and/or its affiliates and is distributed under the `Creative Commons Attribution-ShareAlike 2.0 Generic license <http://creativecommons.org/licenses/by-sa/2.0/>`_.

 The Audit Log plugin monitors and logs connection and query activity performed on a specific server.
 Information on the activity is stored in the XML log file, where each event will have a ``NAME`` field, a unique ``RECORD_ID`` field and a ``TIMESTAMP`` field.
 This implementation is alternative to the MySQL Enterprise Audit Log Plugin.